norvig/paip-lisp/docs/chapter8.md

 Originally, SAINT was heralded as a triumph of AI.
 It used general problem-solving techniques, similar in kind to GPS, to search for solutions to difficult problems.
 The program worked its way through an integration problem by choosing among the techniques known to it and backing up when an approach failed to pan out.
-SAINT'S behavior on such problems was originally similar to (and eventually much better than) the performance of undergraduate calculus students.
+SAINT's behavior on such problems was originally similar to (and eventually much better than) the performance of undergraduate calculus students.

 Over time, the AI component of symbolic integration began to disappear.
 Joel Moses implemented a successor to SAINT called SIN.
 It used many of the same techniques, but instead of relying on search to find the right combination of techniques, it had additional mathematical knowledge that led it to pick the right technique at each step, without any provision for backing up and trying an alternative.